SongZhizhai/EasyNOMP/README.md

 If you are going to test ZCoin (lyra2z) on testnet, make sure you are uncommented proper lines in transactions.js in https://github.com/foxer666/node-stratum-pool

+ONLY USE COIN ADDRESS AS MINING USER (WITHOUT WORKER) OR PAYOUTS WILL FAIL

+I have modified code in workers-fix branch.
+Need to test it.

 -------
 ##### Hashing algorithms supported: